nghednh/DEX-on-Ethereum-Sepolia/README.md

 ## 📁 Project Structure

+- `promt_queries` – All (major part, minor one is hard to collect) generated queries to LLMs along with the project
 - `contracts/` – Solidity smart contract `MultiTokenDEX.sol`
 - `scripts/` – Hardhat deployment script
 - `.env` – Environment variables for deployment